Level 0: Foundations~25 min

 HF

-Models, datasets, Inference API
+Models, datasets, Inference API, Spaces

 1. 1.
 Go to huggingface.co/settings/tokens

 2. 2.
-Click "New token"
+Click "Create new token"

 3. 3.
-Select "Read" or "Write" permissions
+Select "Read" for downloading models, "Write" for pushing models

 4. 4.
 Copy the token